Nanda Malini

-Mirihana Arachchige Nanda Malini Perera (Sinhala:නන්දා මාලනී: born 23 August 1943), popularly as Nanda Malini, is a Sri Lankan musician.
-One of the best known and most honoured singers of Sri Lanka, Malini's choice of singing themes are based on real life and social-cultural situations.
-Her songs intricate notional ideas of relationships, life-circumstances, and emotions that stem out of human realities.
+Mirihana Arachchige Nanda Malini Perera (මිරිහාන ආරච්චිගේ නන්දා මාලනී පෙරේරා; 23 August 1943 – 20 August 2026), popularly known as Nanda Malini (නන්දා මාලනී), was a Sri Lankan musician.
+One of the best-known and most honoured singers of Sri Lanka, Malini's choice of singing themes is based on real-life and socio-cultural situations.
+Her songs have intricate notional ideas of relationships, life-circumstances, and emotions that stem out of human realities.

 Early life

-Nanda was born on 23 August 1943 as the fourth child to a rural family of nine in Lewwanduwa in Aluthgama, Sri Lanka.
-Her father, Vincent Perera was a skillful tailor and ready-made coat maker.
-Her mother, Liyanage Emily Perera was a housewife.
-She has four sisters and four brothers.
-She moved to Kotahena in Colombo as an adolescent and was admitted to Sri Gunananda Vidyalaya where she came under the tutelage of T. N. Margaret Perera.
+Nanda Malini was born in Lewwanduwa in Aluthgama, Ceylon on 23 August 1943, as the fourth child to a rural family of nine.
+Her father, Vincent Perera, was a skilful tailor and ready-made coat maker.
+Her mother, Liyanage Emily Perera, was a housewife.
+She had four sisters and four brothers.
+She moved to Kotahena in Colombo as an adolescent and was admitted to Sri Gunananda Vidyalaya, where she came under the tutelage of T. N. Margaret Perera.

-She was married to Suneth Gokula and the couple has two daughters – Varuni Saroja, Ama Sarada.
-Elder daughter Varuni is married to Chaminda, son of popular lyricist Dharmasiri Gamage.
-Younger daughter Ama is married to Sanjeewa.
+She was married to Suneth Gokula, and the couple had two daughters – Varuni Saroja and Ama Sarada.
+The elder daughter Varuni is married to Chaminda, son of popular lyricist Dharmasiri Gamage.
+The younger daughter Ama is married to Sanjeewa.

 Career

-In 1956, she contested for ‘Padya Gayana’ competition held at Borella YMBA, in which she won a gold medal.
-After winning the poetry contest, Radio Ceylon W. D. Amaradeva invited Nanda to take part in a song, she sang the song Budu Sadu written by Asoka Colombage and set to music by D. D. Danny on Karunaratne Abeysekera's popular program known as Lama Mandapaya on Radio.
-In 1963, Amaradeva selected Malini for background singing for the film Ranmuthu Duwa, the first Sinhala colour film.
-In that film, she sang the song Galana Gagaki Jeewithe with Narada Disasekara which was the first song written by Chandraratne Manawasinghe for cinema.
-The film won all the Sarasavi awards for music that year where Malini won the award for the Best Female Singer, her first major award.
-Since then she has sung in many films and has won 11 Sarasavi awards, 8 Presidential awards and adjudged the most popular female vocalist from 1995-98.
+In 1956, she contested the Padya Gayana competition held at Borella YMBA, in which she won a gold medal.
+After winning the poetry contest, W. D. Amaradeva, then at Radio Ceylon, invited Malini to take part in a song.
+She sang the song Budu Sadu written by Asoka Colombage and set to music by D. D. Danny on Karunaratne Abeysekera's popular radio programme Lama Mandapaya.
+In 1963, Amaradeva selected Malini as a background singer for the film Ranmuthu Duwa, the first Sinhala colour film.
+She sang the song Galana Gagaki Jeewithe (ගලන ගඟකි ජීවිතේ) with Narada Disasekara, the first song written by Chandraratne Manawasinghe for cinema.
+The film won all the Sarasavi awards for music that year and Malini won the award for Best Female Singer, her first major award.
+Later, she sang in many films and won 11 Sarasavi awards, 8 Presidential awards and was adjudged the most popular female vocalist from 1995–98.

-Nanda continued her training after achieving fame, learning under B. Victor Perera.
-She studied for a year at Heywood Institute of Art and moving on to Bhatkhande Music Institute in Lucknow, India in 1963.
+Malini continued her training after achieving fame, learning under B. Victor Perera.
+She studied for a year at the Heywood Institute of Art and moved on to Bhatkhande Music Institute in Lucknow, India in 1963.
 She would later return to the University to obtain a Visharada degree in 1984 with a First Division Distinction.

-Upon her return to Sri Lanka, Malini appeared on W.D.
-Amaradeva's program "Madhuvanthi" singing the songs Sannaliyane and Ran Dahadiya Bindu Bindu.
-Malini has had a string of successful releases.
+Upon her return to Sri Lanka, Malini appeared on Amaradeva's programme Madhuvanthi singing the songs Sannaliyane and Ran Dahadiya Bindu Binds.
+Malini had a string of successful releases.
 Her lyrics depict realistic life situations, love, relationships, and emotions.
 The songs Pipunu Male Ruwa, Sudu Hamine, and Kada Mandiye attest to her effort to expose the hearts of women.
-Some of Nanda's popular songs, such as Manda Nawa Karanawa, show a humorous and sensitive account of a young woman's experience of loneliness.
+Some of Malini's popular songs, such as Manda Nawa Karanawa, show a humorous and sensitive account of a young woman's experience of loneliness.